pospisilboh/Memgraph/Forename/README.md

 >
 > The sum of forenames degree is `20 542`.
 >
-> The biggest cluster consists from `25` forenames.
+> The biggest cluster consists of `25` forenames.
 >
-> The forename with highest degree in cluster is male forename `Michal`, the second one is female forename `Michaela`.
+> The forename with the highest degree in a cluster is a male forename `Michal`, and the second one is a female forename `Michaela`.

 #### Forenames cluster grapf